Controlling Nanoparticle Distance by On‐Surface DNA‐Origami Folding

 ASJC Scopus subject areas

-Engineering (miscellaneous), Chemistry(all), Materials Science(all), Biotechnology, Biomaterials
+Engineering (miscellaneous), General Chemistry, General Materials Science, Biotechnology, Biomaterials

 Electronic version(s)